WasmEdge/docs/docs/deploy/oci-runtime/crun.md

 Test 7: Delete the previous file
 ```

-Next, you can try to run the app in [Kubernetes]!
+Next, you can try to run the app in [Kubernetes](/docs/deploy/kubernetes.md)!

 ### Run a HTTP server app